Konstantin-Simakov/Stephen_Prata_Exercises_C/Binary Calculator/README.txt

-You must have pre-installed the 'gcc' compiler and 'make' utitlity in Linux or Mac OS and only 'gcc' compiler in Windows.
+You must have pre-installed 'gcc' compiler and 'make' utitlity in Linux or Mac OS or only 'gcc' compiler in Windows.

 To run the program, use the following commands while in the project directory: